PrivacyPortfolio is a Limited Liability Corporation in the State of California, USA.

 Privacy Experiment #8: Zero-Trust Architecture for Authorized Agents

-agents offering services to consumers, a Zero-Trust Architecture is
+For authorized agents offering services to consumers, a Zero-Trust Architecture is required.

 Privacy Experiment #9: Privacy Rights & Job Discrimination

-tests the responses from personal vendors of mine that I've applied to
+This experiment tests the responses from personal vendors of mine that I've applied to for jobs,

 I currently conduct this test on registered and suspected data brokers to establish a first-party relationship with selected third parties as a prerequisite for submitting KNOW, CORRECT, and LIMIT requests.